jiqingxxm/Econometrics-Practice/README.md

-# 📊 Econometrics Practice by Python
+# 📊 Python for Econometrics: A Step-by-Step Guide

 > A practical tutorial on econometric methods using Python, with step-by-step code and explanations.